AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 - :option:`--annotate` specifies the desired output report format (synthetic list of coverage violations, text or html annotated sources, ...)

-- :option:`--scos` is specific to the source level criteria, and mandatory in this case.
-This conveys the so called `Source Coverage Obligations` (SCOs), which help drive the assessment process and at the same time specify the set of source units for which a report should be produced.
-The argument value in the example here (using the @ notation) is the name of a file which contains the set of Ada ALI files or C GLI files corresponding to the source units of interest.
+- :option:`--scos` is specific to the source level criteria, to convey the so called `Source Coverage Obligations` (statements, decisions, ...) to be processed.
+The argument value in the example here, using the @ notation, is the name of a file which contains the set of Ada ALI files or C GLI files corresponding to the source units of interest.
+This drives the assessment process and at the same time specifies the set of source units for which a report should be produced.

+- :option:`-P` might be used instead of --scos, to designate a root GNAT project file from which the set of coverage obligations can be inferred using high level project abstractions such as source units closures or sub-projects dependencies.

 - :option:`--routines` is specific to the object level criteria, and optional in this case.
 This conveys the set of object symbol names on which the analysis should focus, if any.

 For source coverage assessments, sources must be compiled with :option:`-g -fpreserve-control-flow -fdump-scos`.